 On a sweltering day, what spirit is the spirit you enjoy most?
 If you said rum, then I like you already.
 If you said Tequila, I still like you, but not as much.
 The Tiki crazed people know it, and I doubt there are any vodka bars in the Caribbean, so rum must be the spirit of summer.
 That is the perfect excuse to go and buy another bottle of rum.
 So after a little research, I decided on English Harbour rum, because of one influential magazine’s review.
 That’s not the best reason to buy rum, but who really needs a reason?

 Originally, I was going to pick up a bottle of Sailor Jerry’s spiced rum, I felt like slumming it, or it could have been the hula girl on the bottle.
 But, the powers that be, at the local LCBO, have stocked English Harbour 5-Year-Old rum from Antigua.
 Being a sucker for unique rums, and obviously influenced by the media, I decided to get this instead of Sailor Jerry.
 Remember, at the LCBO, if something comes in, you need to buy it, because it won’t be around for a long, and probably won’t make a return visit.

 English Harbour (5 Year Old) was picked as one of the world’s ten most remarkable rums by Forbes magazine.
 Now, I’d say that is a bit of a stretch just because there is a lot of rum out there.
-I’m also pretty sure that the general public doesn’t get to taste the “;world’s most remarkable rums” because they are squirreled away, in glass jeroboems, balthazars, and nebuchadnezzars, in the back corner of the barrel warehouse.
+I’m also pretty sure that the general public doesn’t get to taste the “world’s most remarkable rums” because they are squirrelled away, in glass jeroboams, balthazars, and Nebuchadnezzars, in the back corner of the barrel warehouse.
 If you want the good stuff you really need to become friends with a master distiller.